sheltonis/sheltonis/README.md

 - VirtualBox and Kali Linux

 ## 🤔💭
-> "You miss 100% of the shots you dont take."
+> "You miss 100% of the shots you don't take."